Bicester Airfield: Future Flight

-The airfield is now operated by The Bicester Aerodrome Company, a part of the Bicester Motion Ltd. group as an unlicensed airfield.
-Private operators such as Finest Hour Experiences and Motor Glide offer flight training and experience flights from the airfield in addition to privately owned powered aircraft and glider activity.
-Most recently the airfield was visited by the only flying Bristol Blenheim bomber for Flywheel, an event run by Bicester Heritage to celebrate their 10 year anniversary.
+In 2023 the airfield was visited by the only flying Bristol Blenheim bomber for Flywheel, an event run by Bicester Heritage to celebrate their 10 year anniversary.
 Other period aircraft such as a MK1 Spitfire also visited for the event.
 Returning a Bristol Blenheim to the grass airfield of the former RAF Bicester was a remarkable nod to the location's WW2 history, as a representative of the Aircraft Restoration Company, who maintain the Blenheim at Duxford said: "Taking to the skies in the Blenheim is always an honour, however, to be bringing the aircraft to Bicester Heritage, and landing it upon turf once trodden by so many young crews, is very special."

 Events

-The site regularly hosts automotive events, whilst acting as a venue for larger shows including Build It Live and the world's largest vegan festival, Vegan Camp Out.
+The site regularly hosts automotive events, whilst acting as a venue for larger shows including Build It Live.
+It hosted festival Vegan Camp Out in 2022 and 2023.